 For further information on nutritional break down please visit www.nutritiondata.com

 Enter individual raw materials and you will get a rough idea of the nutritional content.
 I emphasize the word ¨rough¨ given that this page seems to fail to take into consideration ecologically grown products.
 Eggs for example would have a much better omega 6-3 ration, higher protein, mineral, vitamin content if they were organic and free range, as would the rest of the products.
 Also, don’t forget about our ¨unknown friends¨; poly phenols, i.e. active plant molecules which we are just beginning to understand.
-Have fun!
+Have fun and enjoy your healthy pancakes and the pancake recipes!

 Mother earth in her ever-changing states, from prehistoric times to the present, has adapted to a myriad of fluctuations.
 These fluctuations have severely influenced the flora and fauna existing in every corner of the planet, altering their properties and physiology to a an impressive extent.
 This is the case for all of the known and unknown foods we use to supply our diets.
 A certain group of these foods have evolved to such a degree that they tend to metabolize within their physical constitutions a higher than average volume of nutrients (vitamins, minerals, proteins, enzymes, phytochemicals, etc.).
 Given the unique circumstances to which they might be exposed, they have evolved due to environment, location, topography, human manipulation/domestication etc. These have been baptized by some as superfoods, though no actual medical, nutritional references exist to accept the term.
 There are however, actual references to citations in the Oxford English dictionary dating back to the 1915´s stating “a food considered especially nutritious or otherwise beneficial to health and well-being”.